 Use the contact form on this website to ask about commissions.
 Or contact my agent becky Thomas at Becky@johnsonandalcock.co.uk

 I was commissioned by Sick Festival Manchester to draw a life story poster for Metrolink stops in North Manchester.
 I was lucky enough to get to meet Leah, who is 102 years old and lives independently in the area.
 She was a delight to listen to, I can only hope I am half as bright as she is when I am that age.
 The commission was for just an extract from her life, but she has agreed to allow me to make a comic about her in the future, so watch this space.
-I’ll post the whole poster after the festival is over (16th September to 15th October 2019) but for now here’s a detail from the poster.
+Here’s the poster that was displayed at Metrolink stops around Manchester from 16th September to 15th October 2019.

 I was commissioned by University of Bedfordshire to make 24 illustrations to accompany research into how specialist services can best help young people who have experience CSE (Child Sexual Exploitation).
 There is a set of ten postcards that can be downloaded here.
 If you work in a school or other service that engages with young people, please feel free to use them as a resource.

 I was invited by the ILS (International Literature Showcase) to make a piece for the theme Crossing Borders, commissioned by the British Council.
 I decided to make a comics spread about the first border we all cross, which needn’t be the most deadly, but for many women around the world is.
 I researched maternal mortality rates in different countries and also found out about initiatives from MSF (Médecins Sans Frontières) which have saved thousands of lives over the last two decades.
 Initiatives which sometimes cost pence.
 Where women have little control over their fertility and no access to reproductive care, giving birth to a baby can the most dangerous thing they do.